 The narrowness of the expectation

 We also used the distributions of dissimilarity scores and shape metrics to quantify the relative specificity of the statistical baseline, in order to assess when there could be challenges in determining whether observed communities differ from their statistical baselines.
-For an overall sense of how tightly elements of the feasible set were clustered around its central tendency, we calculated the mean dissimilarity score between all samples from a feasible set and the central tendency of that feasible set.
+For an overall sense of how tightly elements of the feasible set were clustered around its central tendency, we calculated the 95th percentile of dissimilarity scores for all samples from a feasible set compared to the central tendency of that feasible set.
+This value shows how dissimilar to the central tendency an observed SAD would need to be to count as “extreme”, and can be directly interpreted as the proportion of individuals (of the total N for that SAD) that belong to different species in the observed SAD than in the central tendency.
 For the shape metrics, we calculated a breadth index defined as the ratio of the range of values encompassed within a two-sided 95% density interval relative to the full range of values in the distribution (Figure 2).
 This breadth index for the statistical baseline ranges from 0 (a very narrow distribution and well-resolved baseline) to 1 (a very broad distribution), and is comparable across feasible sets for varying combinations of S and N. These approaches correspond qualitatively to more computationally-intensive approaches to measuring the self-similarity of the elements of feasible sets (see Appendix S3).
 We explored how the narrowness of the statistical baseline varies with the size of the feasible set and the ratio of N to S.

 Results